Heathcorp/Mastermind/docs/variables.md

 // stdout: 11bcd
 ```

-The simplest way to display text is to output valid ASCII characters, however if your Brainfuck implementation supports unicode, that is possible too by outputting multiple bytes.
+The simplest way to display text is to output valid ASCII characters, however if your Brainfuck implementation supports unicode, that is also possible by outputting multiple bytes.

 ```
 output 240;